Can Tooth Decay Make You Sick?

 🦷 How Do Dentists Treat Cavities?

-Oral health is closely linked to overall wellness and chronic diseases.
+Oral health is closely linked to your overall wellness and can affect long-term diseases.

-Poor oral hygiene can lead to gum disease, which has been connected to heart disease and stroke.
+Poor oral care can lead to gum disease, which allows bacteria to enter the bloodstream and increase the risk of heart disease and stroke.

 Preventing tooth decay involves a combination of good oral hygiene practices.